Pabsthegreat/BetterLeetSync/README.md

 **404 Error:**
 - Ensure backend URL in extension settings is correct
+- Include `https://` for Railway, `http://` for localhost
-- Backend must be running
+- Backend must be running (check Railway logs or local terminal)

 ### Backend Issues